Toledo's Train Station Was Built for a Future That Didn't Arrive

 Bel Geddes’s powers of prognostication may have been limited, but in certain ways, Toledo did became the city the designer imagined.
 The superhighways he wanted to converge on downtown eventually arrived: The Ohio Turnpike opened in 1955, skirting along the city’s southern edge, and within a decade, Interstate 75 to Cincinnati bisected Toledo between east and west, going through downtown.
 The city opened a new $3.85 million express airport in 1955—built not downtown but on its western outskirts.
 And the beautification of the riverfront, another Bel Geddes priority, remains one today.

 “Once a thriving center of influence and industry, the Maumee River has long influenced the vitality of Downtown Toledo,” says the Downtown Toledo Master Plan developed by the 22nd Century Committee and Downtown Toledo Development Corp in 2017.
 “Across the country and the region, the downtowns that are successful are the ones that are reinvesting in their riverfronts.”

-Citing “an influx of young entrepreneurs, residents, and visitors,” that plan opened with a familiar-sounding note of optimism.
+Citing an “influx of young entrepreneurs, residents, and visitors,” that plan opened with a familiar-sounding note of optimism.

 “Downtown Toledo,” it read, “is at the cusp of a renaissance.”